 It’s said that being a parent is the hardest job in the world.
 Each new stage your child goes through brings new situations and challenges, and it’s important that you know how to handle these situations in a healthy manner.

-“It’s easy to become overwhelmed with the challenges of parenthood, but child abuse - physical, emotional, sexual or neglect - is never the answer,” said Shawn Singleton, MD, a pediatrician at Banner Children’s at Cardon Children’s Medical Center in Mesa and Banner Thunderbird Medical Center in Glendale.
+“It’s easy to become overwhelmed with the challenges of parenthood, but child abuse - physical, emotional, sexual or neglect - is never the answer,” said Shawn Singleton, MD, a pediatrician at Banner Children's at Desert in Mesa, AZ and Banner Thunderbird Medical Center in Glendale, AZ.
 How big is the problem of child abuse?
 According to the Centers for Disease Control and Prevention (CDC), “at least 1 in 7 children have experienced child abuse and/or neglect in the past year.
 Added Dr. Singleton, “nearly 5 children are killed every day from abuse and neglect, and this is likely an underestimate.”

-“Child abuse always peaks during times of economic and social stress and crisis, like we are in now with COVID-19 and home isolation,” said Dr. Singleton.
+“Child abuse always peaks during times of economic and social stress, crisis and home isolation,” said Dr. Singleton.
 To keep everyone’s sanity, Dr. Singleton suggests making daily schedules (and sticking to them); setting specific hours for screen time; doing fun things around the house together, like family movie night; and getting outside for walks or bike rides, while social distancing.

 Below are additional parenting tips from Dr. Singleton to help prevent abuse.